jloosli/oauth2-server-laravel/readme.md

 > Note that this package is still under development and has not been tagged as stable.

+Make sure you add `Dingo\OAuth2\OAuth2ServiceProvider` to your array of providers in `app/config/app.php`.

 ## Storage Adapters

 This wrapper provides an additional storage adapter that integrates with Laravel's Fluent Query Builder.